brian-moretti/JavaScript-Basic-Project/README.md

 - I decided to create a page that is also cool to see, so I spend some time to develop the style.
 - As final step, I tested the counter to see if everything works as it should, cleaned and fixed a bit the CSS code.

+### Updating Project after Coach's Feedback

+#### *My errors:*
+ - I used HTML to create the buttons of the counter instead of using JavaScript DOM.
+ - I used too many times 'addEventListener' method on buttons instead of a single function exploiting the JavaScript Event Delegation

+#### *How I Fix it:*
+ - _API's DOM_ with his method to create and manage the HTML elements
+ - Build a function(event) with _EventTarget interface_

 ## Link to the project

 You can easily see and test my project on the following link: